Find out how NiCd, NiMH and Li-ion perform when put to the test.

 Li-ion manufacturers seldom specify the rise of internal resistance and self-discharge as a function of cycling.
 Advancements have been made with electrolyte additives that keep the resistance low through most of the battery life.
 The self-discharge of Li-ion is normally low but it can increase if misused or if exposed to deep discharges.

 Figure 4: Cycle characteristics of IHR18650C by E-One Moli.
 (3.6V, 2,000mA).
 18650 Power Cell was charged with 2A and discharged at 2, 10, 15 and 20A.
 The internal resistance and self-discharge are N/A.

 Courtesy of E-One Moli Energy

-The load signature also plays a role, and the nickel-based batteries were discharged with a DC load.
-All batteries deliver a slightly lower cycle life if discharged with pulses.
+The load signature also plays a role as all batteries were discharged with a DC load.
+Batteries tend to have a lower cycle life if discharged with pulses.
 (See BU-501: Basics About Discharging.)
-If a battery must repeatedly be loaded to peak currents, it is advised to install a pack with higher Ah rating.
+Do not overstress a battery as this will shorten the life.
+If a battery must repeatedly be loaded at peak currents, choose a pack with increased Ah rating.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.